JuozasPetryla/landing-page/README.md

 ## A simple fictional powerlifting gym landing page made with vanilla JS, CSS and HTML.

 This is just a practice project to get a better understanding of vanilla JavaScript interactions with the DOM and basic CSS styling.
 Everything was built completely from scratch.
+Netlify link - https://powertower.netlify.app/

 ## Landing page sections